binaryencrypt/binaryencrypt/README.md

 35. Rascal Does Not Dream of a Dreaming Girl
 36. Redo of Healer
 37. Solo Leveling
-38. The 100 Girlfriends Who Really, Really, Really, Really, Really Love You  STILL WATCHING!!
+38. The 100 Girlfriends Who Really, Really, Really, Really, Really Love You
 39. The Angel Next Door Spoils Me Rotten
 40. The Disastrous Life of Saiki K.
 41. The Disastrous Life of Saiki K. 2